 As important as asking "What do you know?" students in Inquiries in Biological and Environmental Science (IBES) at Lawrenceville ask "How do you know?"
 IBES explores `the complexities of the inquiry process scientists employ to generate knowledge in the fields of ecology, evolution, physiology, and genetics, with primary emphasis placed on the foundational understandings of biology.
 Inquiries in Biological and Environmental Sciences is a required three-term course that forms the first year of our core science program.
 There is no honors or advanced track.
 Grants: NCAA; Terms: All; Forms: All

-Inquiries in Chemical and Physical Sciences (ICPS) is a laboratory science course in which students investigate the composition of matter and the physical and chemical changes it undergoes.
+Inquiries in Chemical and Physical Sciences (ICPS) is a laboratory science course in which students investigate the relationship between motion, forces and energy as a foundation for learning about the composition of matter and the physical and chemical changes it undergoes.
 It is the second year of our core science program and prepares students for all higher level science courses.
 Students study gravitational and electrostatic forces as well as the fundamental structure of atoms, the way atoms combine to form compounds, and the interactions between matter and energy.
 This course focuses on quantitative measurement, dimensional units, and experimental variability.
 Students are expected to expand their capabilities to use a range of tools for tabulation, graphical representation, visualization, and statistical analysis.
 Grants: NCAA; Terms: All; Forms: III Form and above; Prereqs: SC205

 In nature, it's not enough to survive.
 A species must also reproduce to ensure passing some of its genetics to the next generation.
 This course uncovers the evolutionary influence on reproduction, both sexual and asexual, with emphasis on how natural selection has shaped human reproductive anatomy and physiology.
 Studies of comparative anatomy across species and the genetic basis of reproductive behaviors will illuminate the reproduction and survival of the human species.
 Grants: NCAA; Terms: T2; Forms: IV or V; Prereqs: SC325 or Department Approval